Zhonghaifeng6/Darkseg/README.md

 ## 💥 Motivation
-In this work, we discovered that simply converting existing semi-segmentation methods into a pure-transformer framework is ineffective.
+In this work, we found that existing traditional scene perception methods are ineffective for garment perception in low-light environments.
+Our DarkSeg model learns illumination-invariant structural representations from infrared images, enabling accurate detection and classification of garment and facilitating robotic grasping in low-light environments.
 <p align="center">
 <img src="./docs/pipline.png" width=85% height=85% class="center">
 </p>